 Buying a smartphone is pretty daunting these days.
-The cheesy lines in the advertisement and the fascinating number in the benchmark make us change our thoughts in no time.
+The cheesy advertisements and the confusing benchmark numbers make us change our thoughts in no time.
 And among all those numerous smartphones riddled with myriads of specs and features, choosing a good camera smartphone is cumbersome.
 So to guide you to find the best camera smartphone in the midrange section, we have done an in-depth analysis of some popular and noteworthy camera smartphones in the market.
 Decrypting their features and unveiling the potential, we have come up with five best mid-range camera smartphones in Nepal, which outdid the others available in the similar price range.

 2Xiaomi MI A2

 Xiaomi MI A2 is really appealing when it comes to looks.
 But design is not the only aspect where the MI A2 excels, the phone also shines on the camera department.